igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 <!--more-->

-With the proliferation of various video-sharing platforms such as YouTube, Vimeo, Bilibili, etc., the ability to post videos or include them in articles is a necessity for any blog or website.
+With the proliferation of various video-sharing platforms such as YouTube, Vimeo, Bilibili, etc., the ability to post videos or include them in articles has become a necessity for any blog or website.
 If we look at how this can be done when using a Hugo-based website, it will largely depend on your chosen Hugo theme.

 {{< toc >}}